liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-it.md

 -  Why, the owner does not know `it` for many years when a poet has put his farm in rhyme, the most admirable kind of invisible fence, has fairly impounded `it`, milked `it`, skimmed `it`, and got all the cream, and left the farmer only the skimmed milk —— walden

-- The real attractions of the Hollowell farm, to me, were: `it`s complete retirement, being, about two miles from the village, half a mile from the nearest neighbor, and separated from the highway by a broad field; `it`s bounding on the river, which the owner said protected `it` by `it`s fogs from frosts in the spring, though that was nothing to me; the gray color and ruinous state of the house and barn, and the dilapidated fences, which put such an interval between me and the last occupant; the hollow and lichen-covered apple trees, gnawed by rabbits, showing what kind of neighbors I should have; but above all, the recollection I had of `it` from my earliest voyages up the river, when the house was concealed behind a dense grove of red maples, through which I heard the house-dog bark —— walden
+- The real attractions of the Hollowell farm, to me, were: `its` complete retirement, being, about two miles from the village, half a mile from the nearest neighbor, and separated from the highway by a broad field; `its` bounding on the river, which the owner said protected `it` by `its` fogs from frosts in the spring, though that was nothing to me; the gray color and ruinous state of the house and barn, and the dilapidated fences, which put such an interval between me and the last occupant; the hollow and lichen-covered apple trees, gnawed by rabbits, showing what kind of neighbors I should have; but above all, the recollection I had of `it` from my earliest voyages up the river, when the house was concealed behind a dense grove of red maples, through which I heard the house-dog bark —— walden

 -  I was in haste to buy `it`, before the proprietor finished getting out some rocks, cutting down the hollow apple trees, and grubbing up some young birches which had sprung up in the pasture, or, in short, had made any more of his improvements —— walden